nicolgit/zero-clock/software.md

 https://learn.adafruit.com/2-13-in-e-ink-bonnet/usage

 # autorun clock on startup
-On your Pi, edit the file /etc/rc.local using the editor of your choice.
-You must edit it with root permissions:

-sudo nano /etc/rc.local
+On your Pi, type

+'''
+crontab -e
+'''

-then add the following before 'exit 0'
+and add the following row:

-sudo python /home/pi/projects/zero-clock/code/zeroclock.py &
+'''
+@reboot /bin/sleep 30; /usr/bin/python3 /home/pi/projects/zero-clock/code/zeroclock.py
+'''

+this means execute 30 seconds after the boot, the zeroclock app.
+The pause is needed to be sure that all services required by the app are properly started.